BengalCatBalu/L2_Security/Rollup_Architecture_Checklist.md

 - [ ] Does the rollup track latest Ethereum EIPs?
 - [ ] Is there a clear policy for adopting future EIPs?
 - [ ] Are compatibility breaks clearly communicated?
+- [ ] Are assumptions about contract address behavior (e.g., `code.length`) updated to reflect changes like EIP-7702?

 ## 12. Operational Cost
 - [ ] Have infrastructure operational costs been transparently communicated?